iloveponies/120-hour-epic-sax-marathon/index.markdown

   [these instructions][Update projects] for those repositories to get your answers graded.

+- The course has a IRCnet channel #tkt-clojure

 ## [Basic tools]

 Get equipped in your fight against the dragons.